 Dr. Donaldson comments, “Historically, the steps for a plastic surgeon to take in treating an aging face was to lift, tighten, stretch and smooth the skin, but now we know that this just redrapes the skin over the same thinning, underlying tissue.”

 The new approach is to rejuvenate the face completely by restoring tissue volume where it has faded or decreased with age.
 This may include fat grafts with or without the addition of hyaluronic acid filler such as Restylane and Juvéderm.
-A combination of treatments are evaluated on a per patient basis with the goal of filling the deeper tissues which results in the skin being pushed out and wrinkles smooth more naturally.
+A combination of treatments is evaluated on a per-patient basis with the goal of filling the deeper tissues which results in the skin being pushed out and wrinkles smooth more naturally.

 But unlike hyaluronic acid fillers whose effects fade with time, fat transfer only has to be done once for permanent results.
 After the surgeon removes the fat from the body and purifies it, and injects it to an area of the face, the fat will survive where injected and provide lasting effects through stem cell activity.
 Dr. Donaldson reports that it is quite common to see many patients with ongoing improvements in skin tone, pore size and overall appearance for several years following the procedure.